ThomasVNN/go-base/transport/grpc/README.md

 # grpc

 [gRPC](http://www.grpc.io/) is an excellent, modern IDL and transport for microservices.
-If you're starting a greenfield project, go-kit strongly recommends gRPC as your default transport.
+If you're starting a greenfield project, go-base strongly recommends gRPC as your default transport.

-One important note is that while gRPC supports streaming requests and replies, go-kit does not.
-You can still use streams in your service, but their implementation will not be able to take advantage of many go-kit features like middleware.
+One important note is that while gRPC supports streaming requests and replies, go-base does not.
+You can still use streams in your service, but their implementation will not be able to take advantage of many go-base features like middleware.

-Using gRPC and go-kit together is very simple.
+Using gRPC and go-base together is very simple.

 First, define your service using protobuf3.
 This is explained [in gRPC documentation](http://www.grpc.io/docs/#defining-a-service).
 See
 [add.proto](https://github.com/ThomasVNN/go-base/blob/ec8b02591ee873433565a1ae9d317353412d1d27/examples/addsvc/pb/add.proto)
 for an example.
-Make sure the proto definition matches your service's go-kit (interface) definition.
+Make sure the proto definition matches your service's go-base (interface) definition.

 Next, get the protoc compiler.